Jbleezy/BO1-Reimagined/README.md

 * Disable melee when using Hacker
 * Replace WaW weapon viewmodels in BO1 with their equivalents in WaW so they their model is more correct
 * Add WaW weapon files with correct stats
+* PPSH: add original fire sounds
+* Do impact damage from steilhandgranate from weapon file
+* Use WeaponInventoryType() == "altmode" to check for alt weapons

 ### Versus Todo
 * Meat: fix dive to prone anim from looping (tried to fix same way as other weapons but didn't work)